fastily/jwiki/README.md

 JWIKI
 =========

 This is a MediaWiki API client-side library.
 It can be used to program bots/tools or perform analytics on a Wiki.
+My goal is to create a fast and efficient, yet simple framework, which introduces a minimal amount of overhead for anybody trying to make a bot.
 <ins>Caveat</ins>: This library is under active development and so files may move, change, and/or disappear without warning.

 <h3>Sample Features</h3>